4security/Select20/README.md

 - default project: today / Upcoming / Inbox
 - indentation for sub projects
 - sorting
-- connect callendar with todo
+- connect calendar with todo

 - todo will not crate a calendar entry if ...
   - **!nocal** expression
   - day tasks (no time)
   - no due set
-  - todos with a reccurring rule
+  - todos with a recurring rule
 - project settings synced over devices

 ### Security first features!

-- Selfhosted - no online access needed
+- Self-hosted - no online access needed
 - Never delete a todo
 - Force TLS (HTTPs) with PWA
 - CSRF protection